lsst-dm/dmtn-056/design.rst

 - Has at most one :ref:`Dataset` per :ref:`DatasetRef`.
 - Has a unique, human-readable identifier (i.e. :ref:`CollectionTag`).
-- Can be used to obtain a globally (across Collections) unique :ref:`Uri` given a :ref:`DatasetRef`.
+- Can be used to obtain a globally (across Collections) unique :ref:`URI` given a :ref:`DatasetRef`.

 Transition
 ----------